 But, here we have the McCanns, with two HUGE leads!
 Two very excellent leads: one that their trusted friend saw - a man coming right from their apartment carrying a little girl.
 Hey, if their friend isn't a liar (and the McCanns are innocent and didn't put her up to making this man up), HUGE lead.
 Yes, I get why they would want to follow this one, absolutely.
 But, then we have Smithman.
 Another HUGE lead.
 Same scenario as Tannerman, only instead of a trusted friend seeing a man carrying off a little girl, we have nine people saying they saw this.
 Again, HUGE lead!
 What parent of a missing child would have any good reason to believe one of these leads was absolutely true and the other one absolutely false?
 Both sightings were entirely possible with the supposed timeline, so why would the parents of a missing child have no interest in pursuing the second possible abductor, a lead as strong as the first, ignore one of only two leads they have?

 The answer is this: there is NO parent of an kidnapped child who would ignore this lead.
 Not one.
-And since this is a fact, the McCanns ignoring this lead can only mean one thing; they are not parents of a kidnapped child.
+And since this is a fact, the McCanns ignoring this leads me to theorize that, they are not parents of a kidnapped child.

 Kate McCann finally gives the Smith sighting credibility in her book but only if the Smith sighting is the same man as Tannerman.
 In other words, she admits its existence but still axes fifty percent of her chances of finding her daughter by ignoring this sighting as a true separate lead.
 Either she didn't want that badly to find Madeleine or she knew no sighting was going to bring her child back from the dead.